-- Students choosing the Child and Adolescent Concentration should enroll in HLTH 430 - Students choosing the Geriatric Concentration should enroll in HLTH 435 - To qualify for the AAFCS competency exam for the Nutrition & Wellness Educator certification, the following step are required: - Submit official transcript verifying completion of a baccalaureate degree - Pay the initial certification application fee according to the following fee schedule: - Graduating Seniors (full-time university, college, or post-secondary students): \$105 initial certification fee - NOTE: The initial certification fee covers the cost of obtaining the certification credential and the first year of certification.
+^{}Students choosing the Child and Adolescent Concentration should enroll in HLTH 430

+- Submit official transcript verifying completion of a baccalaureate degree - Pay the initial certification application fee according to the following fee schedule: - Graduating Seniors (full-time university, college, or post-secondary students): \$105 initial certification fee - NOTE: The initial certification fee covers the cost of obtaining the certification credential and the first year of certification.
 An annual renewal fee of \$65 is assessed in September of each year (beginning at least 12 months following initial certification). - Ascribe to the Professional Code of Ethics